MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 > [!NOTE]
 > Your additional system requirements will appear bulleted in your Store listing, so don't add your own bullets.

+### Developed by

+Enter text here if you want to include a **Developed by** field in your app's Store listing.
+(The **Published by** field will list the publisher display name associated with your account, whether or not you provide a value for the **Developed by** field.)

+This field has a 255 character limit.

 ## Shared fields